d0iasm/snake/README.md

 # snake
 Simple snake game.
+You can play the game at https://d0iasm.github.io/snake/ .

+## Reference
-Code is based on this Gist.
+The code is based on this Gist. https://gist.github.com/straker/98a2aed6a7686d26c04810f08bfaf66b
-https://gist.github.com/straker/98a2aed6a7686d26c04810f08bfaf66b